 Treatment for upper back pain

-If you are experiencing upper back pain, shoulder pain or any other symptom of nerve compression, contact Laser Spine Institute to learn about our minimally invasive procedures to address back pain and to request a free review of your MRI or CT scan.
+If you are experiencing upper back pain, shoulder pain or any other symptom of nerve compression, contact Laser Spine Institute to learn about our minimally invasive procedures to address back pain.